-An Observer administrator can create user accounts in the system.
+An Netavis Observer administrator can create user accounts in the system.

-Please note: At initial product installation a set of predefined users accounts and groups are created.
+Note: At initial product installation a set of predefined users accounts and groups are created.
 These users and groups model typical permissions of users in various roles.
 Instead of creating a new user account you can take one of these predefined users and modify the settings accordingly.
+Also, ensure to delete the default users that are not needed on the system!